tic40/emperor/README.md

 ## Getting Started

-Docker is the easiest way to create local environment.
+Using Docker is the easiest way to create local environment.
 ```bash
 # build and start
 $ docker-compose up